-All residential (boarding) students are required to carry a full-time academic load of at least 12 semester hours.
+All residential (boarding) students are required to carry a full-time academic load at Florida College of at least six (6) semester hours.

 Commuter Students

 While on the College campus, commuter (day) students are subject to all College regulations.
 Full-time day students are granted admission to all public programs on the same basis as boarding students.
 No day student is to visit in the room of a residence hall without permission from the appropriate supervisor.